Affiliate links on Android Authority may earn us a commission. Learn more.

 The first thing your voicemail needs is a PIN number.
 Enter it here.
 You will be asked to enter it again to confirm you typed it correctly.

 You now have to choose your greeting.
 Default is just the standard one provided by Apple.
-However, if you would prefer to speak and record your own greeting, tap Custom.
+However, you can tap Custom if you prefer to record your own greeting.
 Then tap Record and speak your message.

 Once done, tap Save at the top-right.
 You can select Play to hear it and see if it needs a do-over or not.
 Most likely, it will.
 The first one always sounds like you’re sleepwalking while drunk.